flow-storm/flow-storm-web-plugin/Readme.md

 When you open the FlowStorm UI you should see a new `Web` tab like in the picture above.

-The plugin needs the recordings of the internals of http-kit and next.jdbc namespaces so your FlowStorm instrumentation should include the `org.httpkit` and `next.jdbc` prefixes added to your code prefixes, like `"-Dclojure.storm.instrumentOnlyPrefixes=next.jdbc,org.httpkit,todos,my-web-app-ns"`
+The plugin needs the recordings of the internals of the web and database libraries namespaces it is going to work with so your FlowStorm instrumentation should include these.
+You can set them via jvm options or any other means like `"-Dclojure.storm.instrumentOnlyPrefixes=next.jdbc,org.httpkit,my-web-app-ns"`

+Minimum instrumentation prefixes needed for each library :

+- httpkit (`org.httpkit.server`)
+- ring-jetty-adapter (`ring.adapter.jetty`)
+- next.jdbc (`next.jdbc.result-set`)

+the `org.httpkit` and `next.jdbc` prefixes added to your code prefixes, like

 # Usage